cfellicious/loss-visualization/README.md

 # loss-visualization
 This project is to visualize the loss landscape of neural networks.
-This project uses a CAFFE saved model for visualizing the loss landscape
+This project uses a CAFFE saved model for visualizing the loss landscape.
+The project is an experimental implementation of the paper https://arxiv.org/abs/1712.09913

 Steps for reproducing the experiment:
 1. Install CAFFE and make pycaffe according to the link http://caffe.berkeleyvision.org/installation.html